[Linux] I want to delete all files on the server at once using the find command!

 2. Check the files to be deleted

-ls instead of rm You will be asked, "Do you want to run ls?"
-If you type "y," the files to be deleted will be displayed.
+When asked "Do you want to run `ls`?", type "y" and the files to be deleted will be displayed.

 [root@localhost ~]# find /var/log/test_log -type f -newermt 'Dec 6 2024' | xargs -p ls /var/log/test_log/file_6 /var/log/test_log/file_7 /var/log/test_log/file_8 /var/log/test_log/file_9?...y /var/log/test_log/file_6 /var/log/test_log/file_7 /var/log/test_log/file_8 /var/log/test_log/file_9